jentery/routledgeCompanionMSDH/projects.md

 Electronic Disturbance Theater: “[A] small group of cyber activists and artists engaged in developing the theory and practice of Electronic Civil Disobedience (ECD).”
 See www.thing.net/~rdom/ecd/EDTECD.html.

-Electronic Literature Collection, Vol 1: The first volume of collected works released by the Electronic Literature Organization (ELO) in 2006.
+Electronic Literature Collection, Volume 1: The first volume of collected works released by the Electronic Literature Organization (ELO) in 2006.
 Editors: N. Katherine Hayles, Nick Montfort, Scott Rettberg, and Stephanie Strickland.
 See www.collection.eliterature.org/1.

-Electronic Literature Collection, Vol 2: The second volume of collected works released by the Electronic Literature Organization (ELO) in 2011.
+Electronic Literature Collection, Volume 2: The second volume of collected works released by the Electronic Literature Organization (ELO) in 2011.
 Editors: Laura Borràs, Talan Memmott, Rita Raley, and Brian Stefans.
 See www.collection.eliterature.org/2.

-Electronic Literature Collection, Vol 3: The third volume of collected works released by the Electronic Literature Organization (ELO) in 2016.
+Electronic Literature Collection, Volume 3: The third volume of collected works released by the Electronic Literature Organization (ELO) in 2016.
 Editors: Stephanie Boluk, Leonardo Flores, Jacob Garbe, and Anastasia Salter.
 See www.collection.eliterature.org/3.

 Electronic Literature Lab: “Directed by Dr. Dene Grigar, ELL contains 47 vintage Macintosh computers, dating back from 1977 and a library of electronic literary works.
 It is used for the advanced inquiry into curating, preserving, and the production of born digital literary works.”
 See www.dtc-wsuv.org/wp/ell.